scondo-prof/productiveJournal/docs/dndJournal/2025/5/03/hermsJournal.md

 ## Thursday (Continued)

+---

 ### Doom Island

-#### The swamp
+#### The Swamp

-- I cast mold earth to create the swamp from diffiecult terrain to normal turrain
+- I called upon `Mold Earth` to reshape the swamp, clearing the difficult terrain into something far more manageable for travel.

+---

 #### The Canopy

-- We Climb the vines and end up on top of the tree cover
+- We climbed the thick vines and found ourselves above the treetop canopy, the jungle stretching endlessly below.

 ##### Swinging Challenge

-- Snakes start falling from the trees
+- Snakes began dropping from the trees without warning.

-- Kirag tarzan swings a snake and passes his check
+- `Kirag`, ever the showman, swung from a vine mid-air and snagged a falling snake in a whirling motion.
+Man of immense vigor

-- Sqweemus Falls from the vine as a snake bites her, due to it being a game, the failed check forced her to lose one of her 3 lives
+- `Sqweemus` wasn’t as lucky — a snake bit her mid-swing, and she plummeted, losing one of her three precious lives.

-- Samwell falls and loses a life
+- `Samwell` fumbled too and lost a life in the fall.

-#### We Out the Canopy and to The Rushing Water

-##### Da Boat

-- rests easy on an extremely raging river against the laws of physics

-###### Da Boat on da Move

-- The boat starts moving up river easily

-- There are creatures in the water

-- Steering the boat causes the whole boat to shift to a different "lane" like a video game

-####### Defend the boat

-- Sahuagin creatures emerge from the water
-- I knock an attacking Sahuagin into the water
-- Boat has 40 Fuel(health)
-- Rocks form in the water and it takes an action to steer the boat to move the boat each turn
-- Sahuagin Damage the Boat Causing Fuel to Begin to Drop
-- falling in the water causes instant death found out by kirag being shoved into the water

 ---

+#### Out of the Canopy and to the Rushing Waters

+##### **Da Boat**

+- We stumbled upon a boat calmly sitting on a raging river.
+Logic-defying, but welcome.

+##### **Da Boat** on **Da Move**

+- Once `we` boarded, it surged upriver like it belonged there.
+- Strange creatures stirred in the water.
+- **Da Boat** shifted between invisible lanes with every steer, reminding me more of a tavern game than a river journey.

+##### Defend **Da Boat**

+- The Creatures Identified as `Sahuagin` from previous research, launched themselves from the depths.
+- `I` managed to knock one clean back into the water with a burst of wind from the `Gust Spell`
+- **Da Boat** had 40 "fuel" or health points — yeah, that’s a thing now.
+- Steering required effort each round.
+- The `Sahuagin` started damaging the hull — and fast.
+- `Kirag` was shoved into the water and instantly vanished.
+That’s when we learned the water meant certain death.
+He re-appeared in the stern of **Da Boat**

-######## Health Standing
+##### Health Standing

-- Kirag: 2

-- Samwell: 2

-- Sqweemus: 2

-- Deacon: 3

-- Lucia: 3

-- Poppy: 3

-- Herm: 3

-####### Defend the boat Continued

-- We spent time shifting the boat and fending the boat off from Sahuagin scum

-- Boat Approached a Complete Blockage in the river, the party blasted the rock finished by Me Launching a pen through the rock obliterating it

-- The waterfall approached and the boat scaled the waterfall sumitting at the top in calm water
+- `Kirag`: **2 lives**
+- `Samwell`: **2 lives**
+- `Sqweemus`: **2 lives**
+- `Deacon`: **3 lives**
+- `Lucia`: **3 lives**
+- `Poppy`: **3 lives**
+- `Herm (Me)`: **3 lives**

+##### **Da Boat** Defense Continued

+- `We` kept fending off wave after wave and navigating the chaos.
+- The river blocked entirely at one point — we blew it apart. `I` hurled a pen through the last chunk like a true arcane warrior.
+- **Da Boat** somehow scaled a vertical waterfall and glided smoothly into tranquil water at the summit.

+---

-#### Summit Waterfall the Calm Water
+#### Summit Waterfall — The Calm Waters

 ##### The Shore

-- Vibrant foiliage

-- Statues Reminiscing mayan ruins

-- Statues of Serpants
+- Lush, vibrant foliage surrounded us.
+Jungle paradise.
+- Stonework and statues reminded me of old Civilization ruins.
+- Serpent effigies loomed large — foreboding yet elegant.

 ##### The Pier

-- The boat pulls up and docks calmly

-#### The Path to The Eye

-- Text Appears: "At the heart of the maze lies what you seek, within the darkness lies the truth"

-#### Enter the Maze

-- Fog Lies ahead and as we walk it only shows right in front of the party, kirag leads the charge

-- Deacon and I stick behind as the party continues to the right path

-- Split up to Prodding Squad (Kirag, Poppy, Lucia, Samwell) and Anchor Squad (Me, Deacon, Sqweemus)

-- The Rope Goes Slack and Prodding Squad Now is gone (Azlo Up to Quirky Games)

-- In the new area the Prodding squad sees the engravings on the wall where everyone is praising towards the dragon
-- The party gathers at this engraving and the wall lifts revealing a sanctum area

-#### The Sanctum

-- In the sanctum is a massive Sahuagin In ornate jewels say that he is trapped by the wizard and has no choice but to bathe in the blood of the party

-- It ignites the blade and a creature sits attop the obelisk, not identified in my compendium

-- The party defeats the Sahuagin and he thanks them as he dies

-- Sqweemus Shoots the Wyvern dead by ballista

-#### The Gem in the Eye Socket

-- Yielding the quote, the party reaches into the empty eye socket to find a lump of coal

-- Lucia smashes it in half, causing fog to roll into the sanctum

-### At the Entrance of the Cart

-#### Rewards from Doom Island

-- The party wakes up after the fog consumed them on doom island to zorcious

-- They discover they have only been there for 1 minute

-- They get a letter " congratutlations you have solved the puzzle, next time tell the cat he should be careful who he tricks, I have left a good amount of trinkets, and a good amount of money scattered about" the letter disintigrates

-- 350 gold, boots of striding and springing, wand of magic missle, flame tounge trident

-#### Zorcious End of the bargain

-- someone wishes to open the dragons hoard

-- gets his powers back

-- as a god, omens are a thing, on the final day of the festival, something poor will occur
+- **Da Boat** glided forward and docked itself as if summoned.

+---

+### The Path to the Eye

+- Text scrolled before us in mid-air: _"At the heart of the maze lies what you seek.
+Within the darkness lies the truth."_

+---

+### Entering the Maze

+- Dense fog covered our view. `Kirag` led.
+- `Deacon and I` hung back while the others veered right.
+- We split into two squads:
+  - **Prodding Squad**: `Kirag, Poppy, Lucia, Samwell`
+  - **Anchor Squad**: `Me (Herm), Deacon, Sqweemus`
+- Then the rope between us went limp — Azlo’s meddling, no doubt.
+- The Parties Then Gathered in Area the Prodding Squad Wandered To
+- The others found carvings of people praising a dragon.
+The wall shifted, revealing a hidden sanctum once they stood united.

+---

+### The Sanctum

+- Inside stood a massive, jeweled `Sahuagin`.
+He claimed the wizard cursed him to seek our blood.
+- His blade ignited, and atop the totum pole sat a creature `I` couldn’t name
+- `We` fought hard.
+Eventually, we brought him down. `He` thanked us as he faded.
+- `Sqweemus` landed a perfect shot with the ballista, killing the lurking Creature before it could act.
+- The Creature is identified as a `Wyvern` added to my Compendium

+---

+### The Gem in the Eye Socket

+- There was a `Red Gem` in an eye socket and the other eye socket was empty
+- The `Red Gem` was oberved, but was set aside
+- Acting on the earlier clue, `Lucia` reached into the petrified `Wyverns` eye socket and found a lump of coal.
+- `Lucia`, ever impulsive, smashed it.
+Fog rolled in instantly, shrouding the sanctum.

+---

+## Back at the Entrance of the Cart

+### Rewards from Doom Island

+- `We` awoke back at the cart.
+Only a minute had passed.
+- A letter awaited: _"Congratulations!
+You solved the puzzle.
+Next time, tell the cat to be more careful who he tricks.
+I've left some trinkets and a hefty pile of gold scattered about."_ Then it turned to ash.
+- We looted:
+  - 350 Gold
+  - `Boots of Striding and Springing` (Given to `Poppy`)
+  - `Wand of Magic Missile` (Given to `Deacon`)
+  - `Flame Tongue Trident` (Given to `Kirag`)

+---

+### Zorcious Keeps His Promise

+- `Zorcious` said someone is looking to open the `Dragons Hoard`
+- `Zorcious` regained his full divine form and his powers will slowly come back over time
+- `Zorcious` left us with an omen: **something terrible will happen on the final day of the festival.**